-By 1901, Bugatti had created his first automobile with the help of the Gulinelli brothers.
+By 1901, Ettore had created his first automobile with the help of the Gulinelli brothers.
 He introduced it in Milan at the International Exhibition.
-The French Automobile Club presented him with the T2 prize for the vehicle’s construction.
+And he won the T2 prize for the construction.

 Bugatti approached the de Dietrich Company and asked them to produce his vehicle.
-After some minor difficulties, the license was granted.
-Because Bugatti was still a minor, under 21 years, his father signed the contract on his behalf.
+Finally, the license was granted.
+Since Bugatti was still a minor, his father signed the contract.
 In the next few years, he produced five more vehicles for Cologne’s Deutz Company.

 The Mathias Contract

 Ettore Bugatti spent a great deal of time developing and building racecars.
-This made the de Dietrich Company unhappy.
-They felt his time would be better spent developing a series production.
-Since Bugatti wasn’t obliged to accommodate de Dietrich, his contract was terminated.
-At this time Bugatti sought employment at Emi Mathias.
+But the de Dietrich Company preferred developing a series production.
+Since Bugatti didn’t oblige, his contract was terminated.
+Then, he looked for work at Emi Mathias.
 He designed a new automobile and installed a 4-cylinder engine.
-Within two years, problems cropped up between Bugatti and Emil Mathias.
+Within two years, problems ensued.
 Again, the contract was terminated.

 Bugatti Forges Ahead

-In January 1910, the first machines for Bugatti’s plant were delivered.
+In January 1910, the factory delivered the first machines.
 Five cars were built that year.
 All five sold.
 The same year, Bugatti’s assistant, Ernest Fredrich drove Bugatti automobiles in races.
 This was the beginning of the legendary success for Bugatti cars on the racing circuit.

 In 1921, Bugatti’s race team took first, second, third and fourth place in Brescia at the Voiturettes Grand Prix.
 The wins immortalized the Bugatti Model 13.
 From that time forward, every 16-valve engine was stamped Brescia in honor of the race site.